bf2fc6cc711aee1a0c2a/kas-fleet-manager/docs/automated-testing.md

 > `TEST_SUMMARY_FORMAT` environment variable to `default-verbose`

 ### Mock KAS Fleetshard Sync
-The mock [KAS Fleetshard Sync](../internal/kafka/test/mocks/kasfleetshardsync/kas-fleetshard-sync.go) is used to reconcile data plane and Kafka cluster status during integration tests.
+The mock [KAS Fleetshard Sync](../internal/dinosaur/test/mocks/kasfleetshardsync/kas-fleetshard-sync.go) is used to reconcile data plane and Dinosaur cluster status during integration tests.
 This also needs to be used even when running integration tests against a real OCM environment as the KAS Fleetshard Sync in the data plane cluster cannot communicate to the KAS Fleet Manager during integration test runs.

-The mock KAS Fleetshard Sync needs to be started at the start of a test that requires updates to a data plane or Kafka cluster status.
+The mock KAS Fleetshard Sync needs to be started at the start of a test that requires updates to a data plane or Dinosaur cluster status.

 **Example Usage:**
 ```go